 The failure to properly fund our conventional forces is a scandal, but not a sound reason in itself to axe Trident.

 The majority of those who are against nuclear weapons also tend to have limited enthusiasm for defence spending in general.
 Cost is the most frequently used argument deployed against Trident, with the implication that we could divert the savings to healthcare, social services, education etc. If these voices were to win the day and the UK nuclear capability was dispensed with, it is fanciful to believe that the MoD would be allowed to keep much the money that could eventually be saved for conventional defence.
 Although illusory, this “peace dividend” would simply be too tempting a honeypot for politicians who have already failed to make a strong enough case for strengthening our conventional forces.

 “The UK deterrent is not independent, we need US permission to use it”

-The UK deterrent is independent and there is no hidden ‘back door’ option for the US to disable it.
+This is factually incorrect, the UK deterrent is independent and there is no hidden ‘back door’ option for the US to disable it.
 In the very unlikely event that our foreign policy aims were so divergent, the Prime Minister still has the ability to launch without permission or any reliance on the US.
-It is true that the US could withdraw technical assistance and maintenance, especially for the missiles which would eventually render the UK deterrent inoperable after several months.
+It is correct that the US could withdraw technical assistance and maintenance support for the missiles which would eventually render the UK deterrent inoperable after several months.
 Amateurish claims that the US could just “switch off the Global Positioning System (GPS)” which guides the missiles is nonsense.
 The submarines and missiles use celestial and inertial guidance systems that require no outside inputs to navigate accurately.

 “Supporters of Trident are hawks, warmongers or don’t appreciate what nuclear war would mean”